gatk-workflows/gatk4-germline-snps-indels/README.md

 #### Outputs
 - One GVCF file and its index

-### joint-discovery-gatk :
+### JointGenotyping.wdl :
 This WDL implements the joint calling and VQSR filtering portion of the GATK Best Practices for germline SNP and Indel discovery in human whole-genome sequencing (WGS).
+The workflow accept a sample map file with 50 or more GVCFs and produces a multisample VCF.

 *NOTE:*
-*- joint-discovery-gatk4-local.wdl is a slightly modified version of the original to support users interested in running the workflow locally.*
-*- joint-discovery-gatk4-fc.wdl is a slightly modified version of the original to support users interested in running the workflow firecloud with and using an array of gvcfs as input.*
+*- JointGenotyping-terra.wdl is a slightly modified version of the original workflow to support users interested in running the workflow on Terra.
+The changes include variables for dockers and disksize, making it easier to configure the workflow.*

 #### Requirements/expectations
 - One or more GVCFs produced by HaplotypeCaller in GVCF mode
-- Bare minimum 1 WGS sample or 30 Exome samples.
+- Bare minimum 50 samples.
 Gene panels are not supported.
 - When determining disk size in the JSON, use the guideline below
   - small_disk = (num_gvcfs / 10) + 10
   - medium_disk = (num_gvcfs * 15) + 10